gloodu/gloodu/README.md

 # Hi There 👋

-Experienced technology leader with a passion for cloud computing and AI, currently focusing on driving innovation at Oracle.
+Experienced technology leader with a passion for cloud computing and AI, currently focusing on driving innovation .

 ## 🛠️ Skills